-The model 2218 requires a nominal supply voltage of 24 VDC (±2 VDC) with a maximum of 30 VDC.
+The Model 2218 requires a nominal supply voltage of 24 VDC (±2 VDC) with a maximum of 30 VDC.
 A voltage of 16 VDC or less shall be considered loss of power and a voltage of 18 VDC or greater shall be considered adequate for operation.
-The model 2218 shall not require more than 300 milliamperes over the voltage range of 16 VDC to 30 VDC and the Inrush current shall be limited to a maximum of 1.5 Amperes from initial application of DC power.
-The model 2218 shall not be damaged by insertion to, or removal from, powered input or output assemblies.
-The model 2218 shall operate normally a maximum of 700 milliseconds after power is restored.
+The Model 2218 shall not require more than 300 milliamperes over the voltage range of 16 VDC to 30 VDC and the Inrush current shall be limited to a maximum of 1.5 Amperes from initial application of DC power.
+The Model 2218 shall not be damaged by insertion to, or removal from, powered input or output assemblies.
+The Model 2218 shall operate normally a maximum of 1000 milliseconds after power is restored.

 Communications Ports

-The model 2218 shall have a minimum of four communications ports, identified as model 2218 Ports SB#1, SB#2, INBUS and a front panel Terminal port.
+The Model 2218 shall have a minimum of four communications ports, identified as Model 2218 Ports SB#1, SB#2, INBUS and a front panel Terminal port.
 Communications port SB#1 and the Terminal port are connected to the model 2218 microprocessor/controller unit, while Serial ports SB#2 and INBUS provide a buffered communications path from the ATC to the intelligent devices in the Input Functionality.

 Model 2218 Port SB#1